Privalki. The Church of St. Judas Thaddeus the Apostle.

 Description

-A wooden Catholic church of St. Judas Thaddeus has been built in the Grodno region in the village of Privalki.
-The first Catholic shrine was built in the village in the early 17th century.
+The first catholic shrine was built in the village in the early 17th century.
 Then it was handed over to the Orthodox.
 The temple burned down in the First World War.
 And the new church was built in 1919.

 The monument is rectangular in plan with an apse part.
 The main facade has two four-pointed bell towers.
 There are two bells: the old one from 1870 and the new one from 1996.
 There is a triangular pediment between the towers.
 There are three non-baroque altars in the interior.
 There are 2 river anchors at the entrance to the church.